 “My favorite location was Glasgow Cathedral, where we shot scenes for ‘Faith.’
 I admired it every time we drove past it in season one, and was thrilled when we finally were able to have it as a location.
 Gary Steele did a beautiful job of turning the church into our Hôpital des Anges, and you can really feel the ghosts in that building, which was built in the 12th century.
 Glasgow is a stunning city and the people there were so kind to us.
 I felt a real magic in those streets.”Toni Graphia – Executive Producer & Writer

 Outlaw King, starring Hollywood’s Chris Pine as Robert the Bruce, used a number of Glasgow locations for the filming of this epic 14th Century tale.
 The iconic Cloisters at the University of Glasgow, which dates back to 1451, were transformed into a grand banquet hall for a medieval feast for the 2018 Netflix original.

 This is not the first time that the gothic-revival architecture of the university has influenced popular culture - it was said to be the inspiration behind Hogwarts, and was used for filming for Outlander and Cloud Atlas.

-Outlaw King also filmed at Glasgow Cathedral, which doubled as Greyfriars Church, and at a purpose built set in Mugdock Country Park, north of the city.
+Outlaw King also filmed at Glasgow Cathedral, which doubled as Greyfriars Church and at a purpose-built set in Mugdock Country Park, which is in the north of the city.